FrancescoTrasforini/fbref-scrape/README.md

 3) Match Reports are now complete with both team players and goalkeepers data

 Next features:
-1) Allow user to selected league to be scraped
+1) [In progress] Allow user to selected league to be scraped -> add filter for man/women competition -> scraping of fixtures + scraping of reports
 2) Scrape the whole league at once
 3) Web app
 4) Make Real DB